ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 }
 ```

-## Setting up topic rules for our S3 bucket output
+## Setting up a S3 bucket and topic rules for our data:

 ```json
 resource "aws_iot_topic_rule" "topic_rule_write_to_s3" {